GeorgePatsias/iptv-xtream-code/README.md

 # iptv-xtream-code
-Server for IPTV xtream code
+Server and management platform for IPTV xtream code